Fixed-Time Parameter Adaptation for Safe Control Synthesis: Numerical Case Studies

-When a rank-deficient regressor appears in \eqref{eq: simple dynamics}, i.e. $\Delta = \Delta_D$, however, both the BLA and LSM methods that succeed under a full-rank regressor fail; each requires the inversion of a non-invertible matrix.
-As illustrated by Figure \ref{fig.simple_rd}, our proposed controller succeeds in safely reaching the goal by learning a parameter vector, $\hat{\boldsymbol{\theta}}$, within a fixed time that satisfies $\Delta_D(\boldsymbol{x})\hat{\boldsymbol{\theta}}=\Delta_D(\boldsymbol{x})\boldsymbol{\theta}^*$, as supported by Figure \ref{fig.simple_theta_rd}.
+The simulated state, control, and CBF trajectories for the case of $\Delta=\Delta_F$ are shown in Figure \ref{fig.simple_fr}.
+The only controllers that safely drive the vehicle to the goal are those that closely estimate the unknown parameters in the system dynamics, i.e., the BLA, LSM, and PRO approaches.
+It is apparent from Figure \ref{fig.simple_theta_fr} that the parameter estimates converge to their true values within fixed-time $T$ given by \eqref{eq: FxT Time Bound}.
+When $\Delta = \Delta_D$, however, both the BLA and LSM methods that succeed under a full-rank regressor fail; each requires the inversion of a non-invertible matrix.
+As illustrated by Figure \ref{fig.simple_rd}, the proposed controller succeeds in safely reaching the goal by learning a parameter vector, $\hat{\boldsymbol{\theta}}$, within a fixed time that satisfies $\Delta_D(\boldsymbol{x})\hat{\boldsymbol{\theta}}=\Delta_D(\boldsymbol{x})\boldsymbol{\theta}^*$, as supported by Figure \ref{fig.simple_theta_rd}.
 Under these dynamics, the proposed approach is the only controller that successfully reaches the goal.

-In the case of the full-rank regressor, it is evident that the ability of the adaptation law \eqref{eq: FxT Estimation Law} to learn the system uncertainty in fixed-time allowed our controller to succeed in driving the state to the goal where others did not.
-Doing so despite a rank-deficient regressor further demonstrates that our adaptation law adds value to controllers for the class of systems under consideration, especially when none of the considered approaches from the literature were capable of succeeding under such conditions.
+In this sense, it is clear that the proposed adaptation law adds value to control for the class of systems \eqref{uncertain system}.